laurenmonahan16/Morse-Code-Translator/README.md

 ## How to Run

 You can run this project on Verilog, assigning vga_top as the top module.
 Ensure the fpga board is connected to the monitor and turn on the VGA switch.
-The translator operates by the use of four buttons: a dot, dash, enter, and reset.
-These should be pre-set to P17, N17, P18, and M18 respectively.
+The translator operates by the use of five buttons: a dot, dash, enter, space, and reset.
+These should be pre-set to P17, N17, P18, M17, and M18 respectively.
 You can confirrm which buttons correspond to which pins on the board in the contraints.xdc file.
 Reference the morse code dictionary pdf when inputting dot/dash combinations.
-When you have finished one input combination of dots/dashes, click the enter button on the fpga and you will see the corresponding letter appear on the screen.
+When you have finished one input combination of dots/dashes/spaces, click the enter button on the fpga and you will see the corresponding letter appear on the screen.
 Click reset when you want to clear the screen.

 ---

 ## **Code Overview**
-top_2.v:
+top_2:

-The top_2 module is responsible for converting the user's morse code input to an ASCII letter.
+The top_2 module is responsible for matching the user's morse code input to an ASCII letter.
 For example, it is here that a "dot, dash, enter" input assigns "A" to our letter variable.

 We represent the input as a 6 bit binary value, where a 1 represents a dash and a 0 represents a dot.
 Initalized as 0, the morse code variable shifts to the left as the binary input is inserted at its end.
 The input can be any number betweenn 0-4 button presses.
 Each user input will have a unique morse_code and code_length identifier.
 These are used to to form a dictionary, of sorts, where each identifier corresponds to a different, 8 bit, letter.